profsmith89/ctps/_sources/chap11.md

         self.action = action  # action that got us to this location
 ```

-As an example of this chaining, the `search` function would start by creating a note for the start location, which it creates by calling the `TreeNote` constructor with parameters that say there is no parent note and no action that got us to start, i.e., `TreeNote((7,1), None, None)`.
-From start, the only move to make in our example map is east, and the constructor call for the next location is: `TreeNote((7,2), ???, 'east')`, where I've left the `parent` parameter unspecified.
+As an example of this chaining, the `search` function would start by creating a note for the start location, which it creates by calling the `TreeNote` constructor with parameters that say there is no parent note and no action that got us to start, i.e., `TreeNote((1,1), None, None)`.
+From start, the only move to make in our example map is east, and the constructor call for the next location is: `TreeNote((2,1), ???, 'east')`, where I've left the `parent` parameter unspecified.
 What is it supposed to be?
 Right!
 The note (i.e., the name of the `TreeNote`) created at start.
 With the proceeding note in our current note, we'll be able to find the location that preceded the goal.
 And from it the location before it, all the way back to the start.

-Interestingly, branching points present no difficulties when proceeding in a tree from a leaf to the root.
+Interestingly, branching points present no difficulties when proceeding in a tree from a leaf (i.e., the arrow heads in {numref}`Figure %s<c11_fig3_ref>` ) to the root (i.e., the start location).
 A branching location is the parent to all paths that emanate from this point.
 This means, if we start at the end of the blue path (i.e., the goal), `search` can easily follow the notes it created directly back to start, and to produce driving directions, it simply reverses the list of actions it encounters as it visits each `parent` from goal to start.

 ## The solution

-We've now have all the components needed to solve our problem, and we just have to implement them.
+We have all the components needed to solve our problem, and we just have to implement them.
 Once we've defined our `TreeNote` class, we use it where needed.
 For example, in `directions0.py`, we stored unexplored map locations in the `frontier` list, but now when we pop from this list, we are going to want to have access to the `TreeNote` that goes with it.
 It is needed to build the notes for the unexplored locations reachable from that `TreeNote`'s location.
 If you think about this for a bit, you'll realize that we'll want to store `TreeNote`s on the `frontier` list.
 A complete solution for `search` is shown below.

 ```{code-block} python
 ---